 The course catalog is published online at the end of May for the following fall semester, and at the end of November for the following spring semester.
 If you would like to get an idea of the courses we offer, you can view our course catalog for the current semester and the previous semesters.
 The courses change from year to year but you should still be able to get a general idea of our program.

 Registration for lectures takes place in Portal2.
-The registration period for lectures in fall 2021 begins on 23 August and ends on 19 September.
-During this time you can register and deregister from most lectures on your own accord.
+The registration period for lectures in spring 2023 begins on 16 January and ends on 12 February.
+During this time you can register and deregister from lectures on your own accord.
+Afterwards, please contact Sebastian Herdtweck in order to change the registrations.
 A manual for course registrations can be found in Portal2 > User Manuals > For Students.
 Please note that elective modules offered by other departments may require a different registration procedure.

-From 16 to 20 August information sessions will take place.
+From 23 to 27 January digital information sessions will take place.
+The schedule and links can be found here (schedule).
 During or shortly afterwards you should decide about attending the course.
-The registration period for seminars in fall 2021 begins on 20 August and ends on 25 August.
-Please write an email to econgrad uni-mannheim.de and list the seminars you are interested in.
-Please mention your full name and student ID.
+The registration period for seminars in spring 2023 begins on 26 January and ends on 1 February.
+Please send a list of seminars you are interested in to econgrad uni-mannheim.de.
+Please do not forget to mention your full name and student ID.

 Additional information for exchange students from other departments